|Design:||Kobayashi Kiyoshika (1847-1915)|

 |Posthumous printing from newly cut woodblocks|

-Artist’s name in white (from right to left) in bottom of the print area:
+Artist’s name in lower right of the print area:

 Print title (from right to left) in bottom margin:

-For more information on Moto Yanagi and Ryōgoku bridge, please visit my Ehon Sumidagawa website.
+For more information on Imado bridge, the San’ya canal, and Matsuchiyama hill, please visit my Ehon Sumidagawa website.

 Provenance: Fuji Arts